Adenosine triphosphate: Glycolysis

 In glycolysis, glucose and glycerol are metabolized to pyruvate.
 Glycolysis generates two equivalents of ATP through substrate phosphorylation catalyzed by two enzymes, phosphoglycerate kinase (PGK) and pyruvate kinase.
 Two equivalents of nicotinamide adenine dinucleotide (NADH) are also produced, which can be oxidized via the electron transport chain and result in the generation of additional ATP by ATP synthase.
-The pyruvate generated as an end-product of glycolysis is a substrate for the Krebs Cycle.
+The pyruvate generated as an end-product of glycolysis is a substrate for the citric acid cycle.

 Glycolysis is viewed as consisting of two phases with five steps each.
 In phase 1, "the preparatory phase", glucose is converted to 2 d-glyceraldehyde-3-phosphate (g3p).
 One ATP is invested in Step 1, and another ATP is invested in Step 3.
 Steps 1 and 3 of glycolysis are referred to as "Priming Steps".
 In Phase 2, two equivalents of g3p are converted to two pyruvates.
 In Step 7, two ATP are produced.
 Also, in Step 10, two further equivalents of ATP are produced.
 In Steps 7 and 10, ATP is generated from ADP.
 A net of two ATPs is formed in the glycolysis cycle.
-The glycolysis pathway is later associated with the Citric Acid Cycle which produces additional equivalents of ATP.
+The glycolysis pathway is later associated with the Citric Acid Cycle, which produces additional equivalents of ATP.

-Regulation

-In glycolysis, hexokinase is directly inhibited by its product, glucose-6-phosphate, and pyruvate kinase is inhibited by ATP itself.
-The main control point for the glycolytic pathway is phosphofructokinase (PFK), which is allosterically inhibited by high concentrations of ATP and activated by high concentrations of AMP.
-The inhibition of PFK by ATP is unusual since ATP is also a substrate in the reaction catalyzed by PFK; the active form of the enzyme is a tetramer that exists in two conformations, only one of which binds the second substrate fructose-6-phosphate (F6P).
-The protein has two binding sites for ATP – the active site is accessible in either protein conformation, but ATP binding to the inhibitor site stabilizes the conformation that binds F6P poorly.
-A number of other small molecules can compensate for the ATP-induced shift in equilibrium conformation and reactivate PFK, including cyclic AMP, ammonium ions, inorganic phosphate, and fructose-1,6- and -2,6-biphosphate.
+Glycolysis is regulated allosterically by a number of metabolic compounds.
+For example, hexokinase is directly inhibited by its product, glucose-6-phosphate, and pyruvate kinase is inhibited by ATP itself.
+The main control point for the glycolytic pathway is phosphofructokinase 1 (PFK1), which is allosterically inhibited by high concentrations of ATP and activated by high concentrations of AMP.
+The inhibition of PFK1 by ATP is unusual since ATP is also a substrate in the reaction catalyzed by PFK1.
+The active form of PFK1 enzyme is a tetramer that exists in two conformations, only one of which binds the second substrate fructose-6-phosphate (F6P).
+The PFK1 enzyme has two binding sites for ATP – the active site is accessible in either protein conformation, but ATP binding to the inhibitor site stabilizes the conformation that binds F6P poorly.
+A number of other small molecules can compensate for the ATP-induced shift in equilibrium conformation and reactivate PFK1, including cyclic AMP, ammonium ions, inorganic phosphate, fructose 1,6-bisphosphate and fructose 2,6-bisphosphate.